-- a) A minimum of one private open space area of 20 square metres with a minimum dimension in each direction of 3 metres shall to be provided for use by lodgers. - b) Where the boarding house is not within walking distance (400 metres) to a park it should provide 30 square metres of communal private open space. - c) The area of private open space shall be directly adjacent to, and accessible from, the main indoor communal living area.
+- a) A minimum of one private open space area of 20 square metres with a minimum dimension of 3 metres shall to be provided for use by lodgers. - b) Where the boarding house is not within walking distance (400 metres) to a park it should provide 30 square metres of communal private open space.